What is a robo-advisor?

 - Limited access to human advisors.
-Some robo-advisers solely provide human support for technical and account-related issues, leaving no one to address inquiries about one's investments.
-Others use a hybrid methodology that allows them to consult with investment advisors.
-However, in most cases, a user may be required to maintain a minimum account balance or pay higher management costs, and even then, a specialized advisor may not be available.
+Some robo-advisers solely provide human support for technical and account-related issues, leaving no one to address inquiries about a person's investments.
+Others use a hybrid methodology that lets them consult with investment advisors.
+However, in most cases, a user might be required to maintain a minimum account balance or pay higher management costs, and even then, a specialized advisor might not be available.

 - Incomplete view of financial assets.
-The robo-advisor can recommend and manage an account based on the information it has, but it won't have a complete view of the various assets and investments that the client may have.
+The robo-advisor can recommend and manage an account based on the information it has, but it won't have a complete view of the client's various assets and investments.
 While some systems let users connect all of their financial accounts, they may still not receive the same amount of individualized guidance as they would from a financial advisor who understands the complexity of their financial situation.

 Regulations of robo-advisors

-The legal standing of robo-advisors is the same as that of human advisors.
+The legal standing of robo-advisors is the same as for human advisors.
 They're required to register with the U.S. Securities and Exchange Commission and are bound by the same rules and laws regarding securities as conventional broker-dealers.

 Most robo-advisors are also members of the Financial Industry Regulatory Authority (FINRA).
 Anyone can use BrokerCheck, which is a free tool FINRA provides to investors to help them research robo-advisors just as they would a human advisor.